luís manuel araújo

 curled, familiar—

-will not hold for long
+will not hold long

-do not return
+do not return—

-[the thread undone flows like a river]
+the undone thread flows like a river

-do not keep it all forever
+do not keep it all forever—

-do not take a photo to prove it
+do not take a photo—

-[it settles in the lower back]
+it settles low in the back

 II

-when I touched it, it was soft,
+when I touched the stalk

 collapsing, coming apart.